NOTICE OF PRIVACY PRACTICES

 This notice contains some examples of the types of information we collect and describe the types of uses and disclosures we execute.
 The examples provided are for illustrative purposes and shall not be construed as a complete listing of such uses and disclosures.

+SALUS must abide by the terms of this Notice.
 We reserve the right to change our privacy practices and the terms of this notice.
 Before we make a significant change in our privacy practices, we will change this notice and provide an updated notice to our active patients.
-This notice is effective as of January 1, 2021.
+This notice is effective as of February 1, 2026

 Our pledge is to limit to the minimum necessary the information we collect in order to provide health care services.
 As part of our administrative functions, we may collect your personal, financial or health information from sources such as: